The pastoral care and guidance of pupils are the constant concern of every member of the teaching staff, in conjunction with JR the School Chaplain.

 The fact that their secondary school will be much larger than the primary school they have just left does not mean that pupils will receive any less individual attention here than before as there is a closely-knit pastoral organisation.

-We also have a two fully trained Counsellors at Corpus Christi; Mrs Edwards and Ms Doyle.
-They are not a member of the teaching staff and are available to counsel and support pupils independently and individually.
+We also have a two fully trained Counsellors at Corpus Christi; Ms Bird and Mr Whittock.
+They are not members of the teaching staff and are available to counsel and support pupils independently and individually.

 We hope that parents would let us know beforehand of any personal problem a child may have so that any potentially stressful situation can be averted altogether.